Strategic Communication, Bachelor of Science

 - Public Relations - Emphasis

 This bachelor of science degree in Strategic Communication offers a strong core of advertising, public relations, and communication courses, to engage students in a variety of professional communication environments.
-Students may pursue one of three emphases to allow deeper skill mastery in advertising, merchandising, and public relations.
+Students may pursue one of two emphases to allow deeper skill mastery in advertising or public relations.

 Career Tab Open